 Academic Calendars for each year are available here (you will need to log in as a guest).

 Earlham School of Religion adopts the federally mandated anti-discrimination statement, requiring that no discrimination shall occur, regarding admissions or access to, or treatment or employment in, any program or activity in the School on the basis of race, color, national origin, sex, age or disability.
 Moreover, the School moves beyond this minimal statement and affirms its commitment to equality of opportunity for all individuals who desire the type of theological education offered within the context of the School's mission statement - including on the basis of sexual orientation or gender identity and expression.
 Furthermore, since ESR is committed to maintaining its Quaker identity, it will actively seek candidates who are Quaker and ecumenical applicants who are in congruence with Quaker testimonies.

 ESR admission files must contain these required documents:

-- Academic writing sample (if conditional, special or international, or upon request) - email to firstname.lastname@example.org
+- Academic writing sample (if conditional, special, international, or upon request) - email to firstname.lastname@example.org

-- Results of TOEFL or IELTS testing (if English is not a student’s first language).
+- Results of TOEFL or IELTS testing (if English is not the applicant’s first language).
 The applicant is to request the testing facility to send official scores directly to ESR - email@example.com.